m-hines/git-and-md-practice/md-practice.md

 #### To Do List

+* look up what a good README contains
+* write a good README
-* make a branch
+* make a branch  [complete]
-* merge main branch with another branch
+* merge main branch with another branch  [I know the command, but I'm still fuzzy on when to do this and what effects it has]
-* merge another branch with main branch
+* merge another branch with main branch  [still fuzzy]
-* create and solve a merge conflict
+* create and solve a merge conflict  [incomplete]
-* display md file on web browser
+* display md file on web browser  [incomplete]
+* learn how to use neovim more  [incomplete]

 *now in process of making a new branch*